-A health benefit plan issuer or Prime that conducts an on-site audit or a desk audit involving a pharmacist's clinical or professional judgment must conduct the audit in consultation with a licensed pharmacist.
+A health benefit plan issuer or PBM that conducts an on-site audit or a desk audit involving a pharmacist's clinical or professional judgment must conduct the audit in consultation with a licensed pharmacist.

-Access to Pharmacy Area (TX INS § 1369.257)
+Access to pharmacy area (Tex.
+Ins.
+Code § 1369.257)

-A health benefit plan issuer or Prime that conducts an on-site audit may not enter the pharmacy area unless escorted by an individual authorized by the pharmacist or pharmacy.
+A health benefit plan issuer or PBM that conducts an on-site audit may not enter the pharmacy area unless escorted by an individual authorized by the pharmacist or Pharmacy.